vmware-archive/streaming-runtimes/docs/architecture/processors/udf/overview.md

 ## The Multibinder

-The Streaming Runtime Operator deploys a side-container next to processor container that handles connections between the input streams and the output streams.
+The Streaming Runtime Operator deploys a side-container next to the processor container that handles connections between the input streams and the output streams.

-This sidecar called the `multibinder` exposes an interface to the processor container with an API to process incoming events from the streams and API to received the data once it's processed by the function.
+This sidecar called the `multibinder` exposes an interface to the processor container with an API to process incoming events from the streams and API to receive the data once it's processed by the function.

 ![Multibinder](./function-multibinder.png)

 ## The Protocol

-The contract of the function specify a `GrpcMessage` schema to model the messages exchanged between the multibinder and the function.
+The contract of the function specifies a `GrpcMessage` schema to model the messages exchanged between the multibinder and the function.
 It also defines a `MessagingService` offering four interaction modes to choose from.

 ```protobuf
 syntax = "proto3";